 We have run our Balkans motorcycle tour numerous times (our first Balkans tour was in 2008) and it has always been absolutely fantastic; unspoilt scenery, fantastic roads, generous and hospitable people, great hotels and food.
 The tour has been refined over the years and now we believe that in its latest format we have created a truly unique touring experience.
+Please note that it is a challenging motorcycle tour with some long days in the saddle.
+We make no apologies for this - it is a Motorcycle Tour after all.
 Just imagine traveling through nine countries in fifteen days, over some of the most famous mountain passes in the world.
 For 2022 we will be spending more time in fascinating Bosnia including a brilliant stop-over in the cultural city of Sarajevo.
-We will ride one of the most unspoiled coastlines in the world before riding through genuine primeval forest which is the home to Wolves, Bears, Ibex, Lynx.
+We will ride one of the most unspoilt coastlines in the world before riding through genuine primeval forest which is the home to Wolves, Bears, Ibex, Lynx.
 Limited time spent on motorways, good family run hotels, fabulous roads, great company, mountains, beach, snow and sand – this tour has it all.

 Sunday 2 July - Sunday 16 July 2023

 Sunday 3 September - Sunday 17 September 2023

 The basic cost of the tour in 2023 is £1500 for a single rider in a shared room, £2000 for a single rider in a single room and £2800 for a Rider & Pillion.
 A £120 deposit secures a place on the tour and the remaining balance payment is due 12 weeks before departure..

 Fourteen nights accommodation in good quality hotels (3* Min)